Esther

 About the Book of Esther

-The book of Esther was written after the king of Babylon had taken the Israelites away from Judah as prisoners.
+The king of Babylon had taken the Israelites away from Judah as prisoners.
 He took them to Babylon.
-That happened in the year 600 BC.
-The book tells us what happened when King Xerxes I ruled Persia, a country near Babylon.
-He ruled from 485-465 BC.
+That happened in about the year 586 BC.
+The book tells us what happened when King Xerxes ruled Persia, a country near Babylon.
+He ruled from about 486 to 465 BC.

 The Book of Esther does not use the word ‘God’ at all.
-It shows us how God was working at that time.
+But it shows us how God was working at that time.
 He kept his people, the Jews, safe when they were in danger.
-It shows us that: